 The cut-off date for submission/updating of Mandatory documents each semester is included in the Important Dates document.
-However this date is usually one week prior to the last day to withdraw from a course without financial costs in the semester of enrolment and after this if you have not submitted/updated ALL mandatory documents, you may be dropped from the placement course.
-This is to avoid you incurring unnecessary fees where you are unable to meet pre-requisite requirements.
+This date is usually one week prior to the last day to withdraw from a course without financial costs in the semester of enrolment and after this if you have not submitted/updated ALL essential mandatory documents, you may be dropped from the placement course.